-I am not open for massages at this time, mainly due to Covid-19 restrictions but also time available.
+I am not open for massages at this time, mainly due changes in my time available.

 [The following information is for information purposes only, once I re-start massages.]